');

 About Harper, KS

-Harper is a small community in Kansas with a population of 1,191 residents.
-The median household income is $58,839 per year, which is near the national average.
-The median age in Harper is 38 years.
+Harper is a small town located in Kansas with a population of 1,191 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $58,839 per year, which is 22% below the national median of $75,149.
+The median age of 38 years is close to the US median age of 38.9 years.

 Cost of Living in Harper, KS